jbenoit2011/php-rs232/README.md

 php-rs232 0.1.0-alpha
 =====================

-:warning
+:warning:
-This library is still at alpha stage.
+**This library is still at alpha stage.
 Not every features have been tested.
-Use it at your own risk.
+Use it at your own risk.**

 This library allows to communicate with devices through RS232 protocol.